FAQ: Maternity Leave Coverage

 If you have a pregnancy complication which affects your health in some way, including requiring bedrest, your medical provider must explain it when filling out their part of your Temporary Disability Insurance application.
 He or she cannot simply list “bedrest” as the reason, or name a complication or problem experienced only by the baby.

 When we approve a Temporary Disability claim, we list your maximum benefit amount on the approval notice we send.
 You can also get this information online.
 Keep this dollar amount in mind if you experience complications that leave you unable to work starting very early in your pregnancy.
 If the complications persist, you may exhaust your Temporary Disability Insurance benefits before giving birth.

-The good news: A mother who exhausts her maximum Temporary Disability Insurance benefit amount before giving birth still may be eligible for six weeks of Family Leave Insurance benefits after delivery.
+The good news: A mother who exhausts her maximum Temporary Disability Insurance benefit amount before giving birth still may be eligible for up to 12 weeks of Family Leave Insurance benefits after delivery.

 There is no limit to the number of times you may apply for and receive benefits, but you must meet the eligibility requirements and have medical documentation for each new claim.

 If you become disabled while collecting Unemployment Insurance benefits, notify the Division of Unemployment Insurance immediately.
 The division can suspend your Unemployment Insurance claim while you are unable to work.
 Then you can apply for Temporary Disability Insurance benefits.
 Our Disability During Unemployment section will likely process your application if you haven't had recent employment.

 You can change your address online by clicking here, or you can let us know in writing by mail or fax.
 Be sure to include your full name, your old address, your new address, your Social Security number, and sign and date the letter.
 Fax it to 609-984-4138, or mail to: Division of Temporary Disability Insurance P.O.
 Box 387, Trenton, NJ 08625-0387.
 Our customer service agents cannot accept address changes by phone.